Abbeville, Louisiana: History

 On February 12, 1844, the pastor gave to his American town the name of the town of his birth.
 Residents find this name especially fitting because of the French word abbé which means father [or priest] added to the French word ville [which means town].
 Their Abbeville is truly la ville de l'abbé [the priest's town].

-Settlers were primarily descendants of the Acadians from Nova Scotia that moved to the area around 1766 to 1775.
+Settlers were primarily descendants of the Acadians from Nova Scotia that moved to the area from 1766 to 1775.
 The town was incorporated in 1850.

 There were two people living on the land at the time, Joseph LeBlanc and his wife Isabelle Broussard, whose former home Father Megret converted into a chapel.
-The chapel burned in 1854, and in 1910 St. Mary Magdalen Catholic Church, Rectory were built, its and cemetery established, and still stand today.
+The chapel burned in 1854 and, in 1910, St. Mary Magdalen Catholic Church was built, which still stands today.

 Father Megret modeled his original plan for the village after a French Provincial village.
 In a map he designed in 1846, the town was 38 to 40 acre in size.
 It was bounded on the north by St. Victor Boulevard, on the south by Lafayette Boulevard, on the east by "the Sisters of Charity", and on the west by Bayou Vermilion.
 At this point in time the town was called "Abbville".

 The center of downtown is Magdalen Square, which is accented by large oak trees, a fountain, and gazebo.
 A statue in memory of Father Megret stands in the square.
 In 1856, the Last Island Hurricane destroyed every building in the town.